REALWorld Law

 On 1 June 2021, the UAE Commercial Companies Law was amended to allow foreign shareholders to own up to 100% of UAE companies incorporated outside of the UAE's designated free zones (ie the onshore UAE companies) in certain sectors of the economy if such sectors do not appear on a list of strategic activities.
 The sectors of the economy currently listed as strategic include (i) security, defence and military activities; (ii) banks, exchange houses and finance companies; (iii) insurance; (iv) currency printing; (v) communications; (vi) Haj and Omra services; (vii) Quran centres and (viii) fisheries.

 Pursuant to this amendment, the respective licensing authority of each Emirate has been empowered to create its own list of activities that permit 100% foreign ownership.
-These list currently include the majority of activities available but there remain certain activities (other than strategic ones) which still limit foreign ownership to 49%.
+These lists currently include the majority of activities available but there remain certain activities (other than strategic ones) which still limit foreign ownership to 49%.
 Furthermore, certain activities that are regulated by other competent authorities are still subject to foreign ownership limitations.
 Since the start of 2022, we have seen more activities added to the permitted list of each respective Emirate and anticipate further additions to be made.

 There are also a number of 'free zones' in the UAE.
 These are authorities under which companies can be established with a 100% foreign shareholding.
 Free zone companies can own property in the free zone they are incorporated in, subject to the laws of the particular free zone but, with regard to property outside the free zones, free zone companies are generally not permitted to hold real estate assets in such areas.
 Specific advice should be sought regarding free zones because each one is different in terms of its rules, regulations and practices.